Chang'an: Legacy

 Tang Paradise, a large theme park about Tang-era Chang'an in modern Xi'an.

 Shaanxi History Museum in Xi'an.

-Chang'an's layout influenced the city planning of several other Asian capitals for many years to come.
+Victor Cunrui Xiong calls Sui-Tang Chang'an "the most important city in early imperial China".
+It was the most spacious and often the world's most populous urban center.
+Its grid of more than one hundred walled wards culminated a centuries-old tradition of Chinese capital planning.
+The city drew merchants, pilgrims, and scholars from across China and Asia.
+This plan influenced several later East Asian capitals.
 Chang'an's walled and gated wards were much larger than conventional city blocks seen in modern cities, as the smallest ward had a surface area of 68 acres, and the largest ward had a surface area of 233 acre.
-The height of the walls enclosing each ward were on average 9 to 10 ft in height.
+The walls enclosing each ward averaged 9 to 10 ft in height.
 The Japanese built their ancient capitals, Heijō-kyō (today's Nara) and later Heian-kyō or Kyoto, modeled after Chang'an in a more modest scale and without the same level of fortifications.
 The modern Kyoto still retains some characteristics of Sui-Tang Chang'an.
 Similarly, the Korean Silla dynasty modeled their capital of Gyeongju after the Chinese capital.
 Sanggyeong, one of the five capitals of the state of Balhae, was also laid out like Chang'an.